 Dispute a Content ID claim

-If you get a Content ID claim on your video that you believe is invalid, you can choose to dispute that claim.
-When you dispute a Content ID claim the copyright owner will be notified and they'll have 30 days to respond.
+If you get a Content ID claim on your video that you believe is wrong, you can dispute the claim.
+When you dispute a Content ID claim, the copyright owner will be notified and they'll have 30 days to respond.

 You can dispute a Content ID claim if you believe the system misidentified your video, or if you have all the rights to use that copyright-protected content.

-Disputes shouldn't be taken lightly, and are only intended for cases where you have all necessary rights to the content in your video.
+Disputes are only intended for cases where you have all the necessary rights to the content in your video.
 Repeated or malicious abuse of the dispute process can result in penalties against your video or channel.

-- In the top right, click your account icon > Creator Studio.
+- In the top right, click your account icon.

-- On the left, click Video manager > Copyright notices
+- Click Creator Studio > Video manager > Copyright notices.

-- Click on the © symbol next to the video with the claim you wish to dispute.
+- Click the copyright symbol next to the video with the claim you wish to dispute.
 This will take you to information about what’s been claimed in your video and who claimed it.

 There are a few things that the copyright owner can do after you dispute:

-- Uphold the claim: If they believe their claim is still valid, they can choose to uphold it.
+- Uphold the claim: If they believe their claim is still valid, they can uphold it.
 If you feel it was mistakenly upheld, you may be able to appeal their decision.

 - Take down your video: They can submit a copyright takedown request to remove your video from YouTube, which means you’ll get a copyright strike on your account.

-- If the policy is set to block (don't allow users to view the video on YouTube) or track (allow users to view the video without advertisements), this policy will be temporarily lifted until your dispute is resolved.
+If the policy is set to block (don't allow users to view the video on YouTube) or track (allow users to view the video without advertisements), this policy will be temporarily lifted until your dispute is resolved.
 During this time, your video cannot be monetized.
 Learn more about policy and claim basics.

-There might be restrictions that affect your ability to appeal, such as the date of your appeal or the age of your account.
+There might be restrictions that affect your ability to appeal, such as the age of your account.
 You’ll also need to verify your account if you haven’t already done so.
 Check your channel's ability to appeal rejected disputes on your account features page.

-Release the claim: If the copyright owner agrees with your dispute, they can release their claim, and you don’t need to do anything.
+- Release the claim: If the copyright owner agrees with your appeal, they can release their claim, and you don’t need to do anything.